AhmadJafar360/AhmadJafar360/README.md

 <h1 align="center">Hi there 👋, I'm Ahmad Jafar Ali</h1>
 <h3 align="center">Programmer from Indonesia</h3>

-<p align="justify">I am an Informatics Engineering student with a deep interest in technology and innovation.
-I focus on various areas in informatics, especially web development.
+<p align="justify">I am a graduate of Informatics who has a deep interest in technology and innovation.
+I focus on various fields in informatics, especially web development.
 I am always eager to learn new things and apply my knowledge in real projects.</p>

 <p align="justify">In web programming, I have skills in programming languages ​​such as HTML, CSS, Bootstrap, and MySQL, Express, React, Node.
 Js (MERN Stack).
 In addition, I also have experience using Linux, namely Ubuntu Server, GNS3 VM.
 And to run Linux, I use the VirtualBox Operating System.
-Now I am studying artificial intelligence (AI), during the learning process, I have studied Natural Language Processing and Artificial Neural Network which I implemented in a chatbot application.</p>
+Now I am studying artificial intelligence (AI), during the learning process, I have learned Natural Language Processing and Artificial Neural Network which I implemented in a chatbot application.</p>

-<p align="justify" >My goal is to find new challenges and opportunities to continue learning and developing my skills and become an expert in the field of full-stack web development and artificial intelligence, as well as contributing to creating web applications that have a positive impact on users.</p>
+<p align="justify" >My goal is to find new challenges and opportunities to continue learning and developing my skills and become an expert in the field of full-stack web development and artificial intelligence, and contribute to creating web applications that have a positive impact on users.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">